-In the above configuration, the UCC28251 can only see the control loop feedback voltage, and cannot directly access the output voltage.
-The design of the soft-start time is critical to achieve optimal pre-biased start up performance.
+In the above configuration, the UCC28250 can only see the control loop feedback voltage, and cannot directly access the output voltage.
+The design of the soft-start time is critical to achieve optimal prebiased start-up performance.
 Some trial and error approaches are needed to achieve optimal performance.
 It is also important to choose the appropriate ramp amplitude.
-Refer to the ramp section discussion on the detailed design procedure for choosing ramp generation components.
+Refer to RAMP/CS (PWM Ramp Input or Current Sense Input) (16/3) discussion on the detailed design procedure for choosing ramp generation components.

-During soft start, regardless of the pre-biased condition, the output voltage is always lower than the regulation voltage, so that the feedback loop is always saturated.
+During soft start, regardless of the prebiased condition, the output voltage is always lower than the regulation voltage, so that the feedback loop is always saturated.
 When the internal error amplifier is connected as a voltage follower, the COMP voltage follows the lower of the voltage on the RER/EA+ pin and the SS pin.
-Since the feedback loop is saturated, the COMP pin always follows the SS pin voltage, until the output voltage becomes regulated and the feedback voltage takes over.
+Because the feedback loop is saturated, the COMP pin always follows the SS pin voltage, until the output voltage becomes regulated and the feedback voltage takes over.
 In this control method, the output voltage control loop is always saturated, and the controller soft starts the COMP pin voltage.
 Therefore, it is called open loop soft start.